 Michigan College Access Network offers multiple grant opportunities to build up Local College Access Networks (LCANs) and college access programs that put college in reach for more Michigan youth.
 While MCAN’s primary strategy to achieving Goal 2025 remains the development and support of Local College Access Networks, MCAN also provides grant funding to direct service programs and high schools in support of the Big Goal.

 - LCAN Continuous Improvement Grants: of up to $25,000 are available to support, grow and promote the sustainability of community-based local college access networks (LCANs) over the course of 12 months.
 As communities are ready for this grant, they are invited to apply by the Michigan College Access Network.
 Those LCANs that are invited to apply will have implemented the collective impact framework.
-Please contact your LCAN's geographic representative on MCAN's staff to discuss an invitation.
+A staff member of the Michigan College Access Network must sign off on all applications prior to submission.
 Uninvited applications cannot be entered into the online grant submission system.
 Continuous Improvement Grants will be accepted on a rolling basis.
 To learn more or apply for a Continuous Improvement Grant visit www.micollegeaccess.org/lcan/grants/continuous-improvement.

 - Reach Higher Grants: These competitive $5,000 grants are available for high schools that wish to address four essential elements of a strategy to build college-going culture and improve college enrollment and completion outcomes: 1.
 Postsecondary Advisory Council (PAC), 2.
 Triad of college access events (College Application Week, College Cash Campaign, and College Decision Day), 3.
 Postsecondary Success Asset Mapping, and 4.
 Reach Higher High School Self-Assessment.
 To learn more or to apply visit www.micollegeaccess.org/statewide-initiatives/reach-higher-high-school-grants.